 When we have experienced trauma, when our coping skills have been overwhelmed, this can lead to changes in the functioning of our brain.
 Trauma changes us in terms of our hopefulness for the future, but also how we interpret the past, something I refer to as the bi-dimensionality of trauma.

 We can see the effects of trauma in how we behave, in our mood, in our sleep patterns, and physical health but getting help can be difficult when guilt and shame are such an integral part of trauma.
-In an interview between Dr Huberman at Dr Conti, Huberman asks why guilt and shame are hard-wired in our brain.
-From an evolutionary perspective, Dr Conti explains that if a bad thing happens to us, it helps to remember that bad thing, so we avoid it in the future.
+From an evolutionary perspective, if a bad thing happens to us, it helps to remember that bad thing, so we avoid it in the future.
 If a saber tooth tiger attacks you, it serves you well to remember to avoid saber tooth tigers.
 The limbic system in our brain has various functions including affect, and affect helps to initiate behavior to help with survival.
 Shame is an aroused affect and so it is a strong deterrent, so it can keep us vigilant and act more defensively.
 This all makes sense when we were fleeing saber tooth tigers, and when our lifespan was much shorter.
 But in this modern world, we are living much longer, and witnessing so much more, so this constant influx of trauma has a negative impact on the brain over a longer lifespan.

 1. It serves as a punishment because we believe we deserved it; this is a negative way that the brain makes us try to do better.